Kagebounshin/game-rating-site/README.md

 - [Materialize](https://materializecss.com/) - The project uses the Materialize framework for structure of the website.

-- [MongoDB]() - The project uses MongoDB to store the database in the cloud.

 - [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) - Jinja was used with flask in the HTML code.
 For simple linking between the backend and frontend.

 - [Heroku]() - Heroku was used as the hosting platform to deploy my project.